Kenneth M. Humphries, Ph.D.

 Aging & Metabolism Research Program

-Adjunct Assistant Professor, Department of Geriatric Medicine, Reynolds Oklahoma Center on Aging, and Department of Biochemistry and Molecular Biology, University of Oklahoma Health Sciences Center
+Adjunct Assistant Professor, Department of Geriatric Medicine, Geroscience and Healthy Brain Aging, and Department of Biochemistry and Molecular Biology, University of Oklahoma Health Sciences Center

 My 101

 Diabetes is a worldwide epidemic that causes a multitude of health problems.
 My laboratory is primarily interested in how diabetes affects the heart.
 This is an important area of research because diabetes increases both the occurrence and progression of heart disease and heart failure.
-Indeed, heart disease is the number one cause of death in diabetics.
+Our goal is to better understand the underlying causes so that better treatment options can be developed to prevent and treat diabetic heart disease.

-The heart has an unyielding need for energy.
-In healthy people, the heart derives this energy from the nutrients glucose (sugar) and fats.
-This is problematic in people with both types 1 and type 2 diabetes because sugar is not used properly by our bodies.
-This is either because insulin, which causes cells to use sugar, is not made in sufficient quantities or because insulin no longer works properly.
-The consequence is that the circulating sugar levels are increased, but paradoxically unavailable to be burned in muscles such as the heart.
+The heart never fatigues and has an unyielding need for energy.
+In healthy people, the heart derives this energy primarily from lipids (fats) and glucose (sugar).
+This is problematic in people with types 1 and type 2 diabetes because sugar is not used properly used by the heart.
+This is because insulin, which causes cells in the heart to use sugar, is not made in sufficient quantities and/or because insulin no longer works properly.
+The consequence is that the circulating sugar levels are increased, but paradoxically it is unavailable to be burned in muscles such as the heart.

 Our research focuses on two aspects of how diabetes affects the heart.
-First, we are examining how mitochondria, the parts of the cell that convert nutrients into energy, change in the diabetic heart.
-These changes further prevent the heart from using glucose properly.
+First, we are examining how mitochondria, the parts of the cell that convert nutrients into energy, are affected by diabetes.
+Changes in mitochondria further prevent the heart from using glucose properly.
 Furthermore, damage to these organelles impedes cardiac energy production and creates toxic free radicals.
 The second area of research is examining how the molecular switches that normally allow the heart to use glucose get stuck in the “off” position.
-The ultimate goals of these studies is to find ways to prevent or reverse diabetic heart disease.
+The ultimate goals of these studies are to find ways to prevent or reverse diabetic heart disease.

 Research